ChristianSi/lytspel/README.md

   «ss» spoken /s/ in certain contexts where «s» is spoken /z/).
-However, double consonants can also occur if they belong to different parts of a compound or if one belongs to a prefix or suffix and the other to the base word, e.g. «toatelli, suuper'reejennel, un'nececeri» ‹totally, superregional, unnecessary›.
+However, double consonants can also occur if they belong to different parts of a compound or if one belongs to a prefix or suffix and the other to the base word, e.g. «toatlli, suuper'reejenel, un'nececerri» ‹totally, superregional, unnecessary›.
 * Unstressed final /Iks/ traditionally written ‹ics› is treated as if it is a plural (and hence written «ics») even if the corresponding singular